-Candidates are invited each year to submit an essay of between 1,500 and 2,500 words on a topic to be chosen from the list of questions.
+Candidates are invited each year to submit an essay of between 1,500 and 2,500 words in answer to a question from our list.

 The competition carries a First Prize of £600, to be split equally between the candidate and his or her school or college, and a Second Prize of £400, which again is to be shared equally between the candidate and his or her school or college.
-The school or college’s portion of each prize will be issued in the form of book tokens with which to buy English books.
-In addition, further deserving essays of a high quality will be commended.
-Authors of prize-winning and highly-commended essays will be invited to visit the College.
+The school or college’s portion of each prize will be issued in the form of book tokens with which to buy books of or about English literature (under the broad definition set out above).
+In addition, further deserving essays of a high quality will receive high commendations or commendations.
+Authors of prize-winning and highly commended essays will be invited to visit the College.

 Past Gould Prize-winners